kengz/aiva-doc/source/includes/_FEATURES.md

 | [wordpos](https://github.com/moos/wordpos) | WordNet POS | Node.js |
 | [date.js](https://github.com/matthewmueller/date) | time-parsing | Node.js |

 These tools are put close together in a [polyglot environment](#polyglot), so you can start combining them in brand new ways.
-An example is the generic NLP parser <a href="https://github.com/kengz/aiva/blob/master/lib/js/gen_nlp.js" target="_blank"><code>lib/js/gen_nlp.js</code></a> for parsing user input into intent and functional arguments - it uses `date.js` and `spaCy`.
+An example is the generic NLP parser for parsing user input into intent and functional arguments.

-For more in-depth details, see [modules](#modules).
-Also if find a great ML tool we should include, submit a Pull Request!

 ## <a name="theoretical"></a>theoretical power